Realm Profiling

 the results are ready inside the task where the operation needing profiling is launched.
 For

-example, in this tutorial, we want to print the results in the main_task
+example, in this tutorial, we want to print the results in the main_task.

-, pass it as the argument of a profiling task
+To achieve this, we can create a UserEvent, pass it as the argument of a profiling task

-via the add_request
+via the add_request method,

 explicitly trigger it inside the profiling task, and then we can either